pidub-step/psynotes/memory-bank/projectbrief.md

 2. **Backend Transcription Processing**
    - Process audio transcriptions entirely on the backend
-   - Use OpenAI's Whisper API for accurate medical transcription
+   - Use OpenAI's GPT-4o Transcribe models for accurate medical transcription
    - Handle long recordings (up to 90 minutes) by splitting into manageable chunks

 3. **Efficient Storage**